asolo/join-workflow/README.md

 # join-workflow
 ### introduction
+This is a learning project for creating a flask api.

-The workflow app will run an API at http://localhost:5000 built with python and the Flask framework to manage a single workfow graph.
+The workflow app will run an API built with python and the Flask framework to manage a single workfow graph.
 The API supports a POST endpoint for a adding a single step in a workflow, a GET endpoint for retrieving the entire workflow, and a DELETE endpoint for removing a single step from a workflow.

 ### functionality
 POST requests should be formed with the following parameters in JSON: